 How Franz Raymund Ayento Shares Important COVID-19 Information

 As a federal IT contractor for the National Credit Union Administration (NCUA), Franz Ayento and his team created an emergency webinar to provide updates on COVID-19 to staff.
-Ayento even made time to create a demo of the ON24 Digital Experience Platform that’ll be presented to management at an upcoming board meeting.
+Ayento even made time to create a demo of the ON24 platform that’ll be presented to management at an upcoming board meeting.
 The most impressive aspect of it all?
 He still managed to display superb multitasking skills and work ethic while taking care of his 9-month-old daughter.

 How Matt Radick Adapted to His Situation

 Matt works as a Production Program Manager at MedBridge and he’s had to quickly adapt to working from home while keeping customers and clients informed about important COVID-19–related healthcare information.
 How did he do this?
 Well, Matt converted a closet into a home studio to record audio for product demonstrations and panel discussions for healthcare leaders.